QChASM/AaronTools-docs/source/index.rst

 Overview of Features
 ====================

-These are some of the more popular features in AaronTools, with links to the relevant command line scripts or Python API.
+Below are some of the more popular features in AaronTools, with links to the relevant command line scripts and/or Python API.

 Data can be processed from several popular quantum chemsitry software packages including Gaussian, ORCA, Psi4, and xTB.

+See :doc:`tutorials/tut_list` to get started using AaronTools.

 Steric Parameters
 -----------------